gsmneofrpgratis-com/android-frp-bypass-guide/README.md

 Best for: Android 7–10 · Fast method

 1. Connect to Wi-Fi on the FRP screen.
-2. Open a browser (via TalkBack or Emergency Call trick).
+2. Open a browser via TalkBack or Emergency Call trick.
-3. Download **FRP_Bypass.apk** or **FRP_Bypass_2.0.apk** from [gsmneofrpgratis.com](https://gsmneofrpgratis.com).
+3. Download **FRP_Bypass.apk** or **FRP_Bypass_2.0.apk** and install it.
-4. Install the APK and follow the on-screen prompts.
-5. The app will guide you through adding a new Google account.
+4. Follow the on-screen prompts to add a new Google account.
-6. Restart your device.
+5. Restart your device.

 ---